pronounced my-mo-hed

 Later on, when playing around in Blender, I decided to model him.
 Originally I went with a halftone look (you can see this on my Newgrounds account).
 I had a short film storyboarded where his TV is getting a bad signal so he gets up to bang it, but the TV sprouts legs and starts banging his head in return.
 The two chill out and leave the set entirely to go get a soda from the machine out in the void.
 It was cute, but, I pretty quickly lost steam on animating the thing.

 At an estate sale I found a text book about the structure of language that had a cover made out of paper sculptures of students.
 I thought a show that looked like this would be cool and after some development I ended up pulling out the Moe and TV models, giving them flat materials like they were made of clay, and the rest is kind of history I guess.
 I came up with Jane later because I felt the boys couldn't do a ton on their own and I don't really have any girls in my library of OCs.
-Good thing I did because out of the few Rec Room fans there are, a lot of them are also Jane fans.
+Good thing I dead because out of the few Rec Room fans there are, a lot of them are also Jane fans.
 When I came up with the show I wrote a script and sent it to a few friends.
 The team is composed of just a few friends from high school (the voice of Moe was my friend before I even made him!) and some new friends I've made online.
 I haven't made a cent off the show so far but that's okay, we're doing it for fun.

 The show itself was inspired a lot by Club Mario, these little segments they used to have on The Super Mario Bros.
 Show reruns in the 90s.
 It's just a super-90s take on the old peanut gallery format of show where you have a guy or two host a cartoon and he does stupid shit between breaks.
 Pee-Wee's Playhouse, which also followed the peanut gallery format (satirically) was also an inspiration.
 I'm not entirely sure why I went with a 70s basement for the set, but, I wanted something chill and playful and I figured what's more inviting than some old rec room downstairs that you chill out in and play a few games.
 Moe's developed a bit more since his first designed, not visually but narratively.
 He's in his mid 20s now, same as Jane (same as TeeVee too I guess... visually speaking?)
 He's a little smarter than he was intended to be, but at the core of it he's still the same.